Ethics for Computer Science & Engineering

 Monday - 20 April Safety+Performance - Group work in-class Blended

-Tuesday - 21 April Safety+Performance - Q & A response video (optional online, No formal class.)
-Blended
+Tuesday - 21 April Safety+Performance - Q & A response video replaced this week with tips for presentations Blended

-Monday - 27 April Wrap-up Q & A on all values Blended
+Monday - 27 April Review Cases, Group work in class values Blended

 Tuesday - 28 April Q & A on group presentations Blended